mCRL2org/mCRL2/doc/sphinx/source/user_manual/articles/basic_modelling.rst

 Sequences and choices
 ---------------------

-The coffee machine in :ref:`example1` is not very exciting.
+The coffee machine in the :ref:`example <example1>` above is not very exciting.
 It performs only two actions, and it performs them *sequentially*.
 More interesting behaviour usually involves some form of *choice*.
 Choices in mCRL2 are *nondeterministic*, that is to say, if a system can choose between two